-The duo have been key figures for the Canaries this season, with former Energie Cottbus, Greuther Fürth and Bochum player Stiepermann grabbing nine goals and six assists, and ex-Paderborn and Darmstadt man Vrancic going one better, with 10 goals and seven assists.
+The duo were key figures for the Canaries in 2018/19 season, with former Energie Cottbus, Greuther Fürth and Bochum player Stiepermann grabbing nine goals and six assists, and ex-Paderborn and Darmstadt man Vrancic going one better, with 10 goals and seven assists.
 Both were signed by Farke in the summer following his appointment, and both have come on leaps and bounds under his guidance.

 And how about top scorer Teemu Pukki, who was recently voted the EFL Championship Player of the Season?
-The Finland forward scored eight goals in 37 games with Schalke between 2011 and 2013, but has truly come into his own under Farke, notching an eye-watering 29 goals and nine assists in 42 appearances.
+The Finland forward scored eight goals in 37 games with Schalke between 2011 and 2013, but has truly come into his own under Farke, notching an eye-watering 29 goals and 10 assists in 43 appearances.

 Centre-back Christoph Zimmermann has also played a crucial role, and not just in helping Norwich keep 13 clean sheets with him on the pitch.
 The 26-year-old Borussia Mönchengladbach youth product, who played under Farke in the Dortmund reserves, has worn the captain's armband in the absence of injured club skipper Alexander Tettey, and has also led by example when it comes to maintaining close ties with the club's passionate fan base.
 Hardly surprising for someone who cut their teeth in Germany, home to the best-supported league in world football.